nasa/cumulus/docs/workflows/developing-workflow-tasks.md

         count: 1
 ```

-### Specifying Repository Host (ECR | Dockerhub)
+### Specifying a Docker Registry (ECR | Dockerhub)

-Cumulus currently supports two methods of pulling images from a hosted repository by setting the `ecs.docker.repoHost` attribute to either `ecr` or `dockerhub`. `dockerhub` is the default value.
+Cumulus currently supports two methods of pulling images from a hosted repository by setting the `ecs.docker.registry` attribute to either `ecr` or `dockerhub`. `dockerhub` is the default value.

 *ecr* will use the IAM role attached to the instance (defined in `packages/deployment/iam/cloudformation.template.yml` under `ECSRole`) to authenticate against a repository hosted in [AWS ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
 Using this method will still allow instances to pull images from *public* dockerhub repositories *without authentication.*